Manilal Balabhai Nanavati

-Manilal Balabhai Nanavati was an Indian social worker and freedom fighter who served as the deputy governor of the Reserve Bank of India.
+Manilal Balabhai Nanavati was an Indian social worker and freedom fighter who served as the Deputy Governor of the Reserve Bank of India.

 Early life

 He was born in Bombay (now Mumbai) and educated at the university there.
+Her sister was Chandulal Nanavati.
+He was a co-author of the seminal book, The Indian Rural Problem.

 Career

 Reserve Bank of India

-He served as the deputy governor of the Reserve Bank of India from 21 December 1936 to 21 December 1941.
+He served as the Deputy Governor of the Reserve Bank of India from 21 December 1936, to 21 December 1941.